Is SEO your top priority?

 - Ahrefs - Includes information on the likely Click Through Rate for different keywords, which helps separate keywords that visitors often search for just for a single piece of information (e.g. "Current time") without actually clicking one of the results to see more info.

-If you're looking for more comprehensive SEO keyword research then when we complete keyword research for our clients, we also look at a wide range of factors (as per the image pictured below) and apply a unique formula to calculate how competitive each keyword is, to help clients target keywords that are regularly searched for and have relatively low SEO competition, as these are the keywords that are most likely to generate the highest return on investment.
+We offer free keyword research with every SEO project.
+We also look at a wide range of factors (as per the image pictured below) and apply a unique formula to calculate how competitive each keyword is, to help clients target keywords that are regularly searched for and have relatively low SEO competition, as these are the keywords that are most likely to generate the highest return on investment.

 Regardless of what you’re selling or promoting, there are always many ways that people search for them (brand names, specific models, synonyms, etc.) and it’s essential that you do some preliminary keyword research to ensure that you target keywords that people are looking for.